asval211/king_county_housing_data/README.md

 ## Data

 We used data from kc_house_data.csv and column_names.md.
-This data contains information that:
+This data contains the following information:

 * Describes how popular movies are
 * The people who worked on the movies